The Oracle at Sacramento

-- EdTech spending in 2021 will eclipse that of 2020 and will set a new standard for technology funding – the two dominant reasons are available funding and need.
+- EdTech spending in 2021 will eclipse 2020, and will set a new standard for technology funding – the two dominant reasons are available funding and need.
 Three sets of funding will come together in 2021 to push spending further than it has ever been.
 There are still $ billions left from the original CARES Act, there is a new $82 billion package headed our way from the new stimulus package just passed by congress, and the Biden administration is threatening to secure an additional $100 billion in EdTech spending.
 Not since the Gods on Mount Olympus has this much power been on display.
 With Washington DC hurling down its lightening bolts of money, the 2021 technology spend could easily best the record 2020 technology spend of $35.8 billion by 20 percent.

 - A new understanding of cognitive skills will completely reshape education methodology – leading experts like Betsy Hill and Roger Stark are helping educators understand how individual students’ cognitive strengths and weaknesses define their ability to learn – how understanding an individual student’s cognitive profile (not learning style) is vital to helping them learn -- and how cognitive skills can be strengthened to build learning capacity.
 A better understanding of cognitive skills is allowing teachers to construct learning environments and experiences that give the brains of all their students an equitable opportunity to learn and to demonstrate what they can do with that learning.